 Will my alarm go off if someone tries to steal my catalytic converter?

-If you have installed a highly responsive motion-detecting alarm, then it may detect someone sneaking under your car and cutting the pipes of the converter.
+If you have installed a highly responsive motion-detecting alarm, it may detect someone sneaking under your car and cutting the pipes of the converter.
 However, these alarms are very unpopular amongst car owners due to false alarms triggered by the vibrations of a passing truck or a small animal bumping it.

 Can stolen converters be tracked down?